Alessandroinfo/web-component-microfrontend/README.md

-## 👋 Implementing micro-frontends using web components and Angular!
+## 👋 Implementing micro-frontends using web components!

 Here's a brief overview of how it works and the theory behind it:

 Web Components are custom, reusable HTML tags that allow us to create independent components across different frameworks and platforms.
-By creating Web Components from Angular applications, we can use them as micro-frontends.
+By wrapping Angular applications  into Web Components, we can use them as micro-frontends.

 To containerize the micro-frontends, we create an app-shell which serves as a common interface for communication and navigation between the micro-frontends.